npolley/CircumSpectrum/src/RADAR/SCepter_(WIP)/README.md

  <h1 align="center">RADAR-SCepter (prototype)</h1>

  <p align="center">
-  RADAR-SCepter is an experimental single-cell extension of the RADAR framework.
+  RADAR-SCepter (Single-Cell Exploratory Projection Targetting Enzymatic Reactions) is an experimental single-cell extension of the RADAR framework.
 This codebase is a **non-functioning work in progress** and is **not** suitable for production or publication-grade analyses yet.
  </p>